 Taking Full Advantage Of A Whitetail’s Visual Curiosity

-From this discovery came the concept of our Licking Stick and Licking Branch Systems - products that allows the hunter to take advantage of the whitetails tendencies of visual curiosity and the natural use of glandular secretions and scent marking.
-The Licking Stick and Licking Branch allows the hunter to place an initial visual marker in the selected location whether it be a food plot, field edge, or logging trail.
-They provide the visual attraction, and the selected tree sprayed with the AllSeason™ Scent starts the natural process of whitetails distributing chemical signals or pheromones conveying information of social significance.
+From this discovery came the concept of our Licking Stick and Licking Branch Systems - products that allow hunters to take advantage of the whitetails tendencies of visual curiosity and the natural use of glandular secretions and scent marking.
+HODAG products allow hunters to place an initial visual marker in the selected location whether it be a food plot, field edge, or logging trail.
+They provide the visual attraction, and AllSeason™ Scent starts the natural process of whitetails distributing chemical signals or pheromones conveying information of social significance.